5 Steps Your Company Can Take to Combat Veteran Underemployment

 Clearly, companies can benefit by hiring veterans into jobs that fully tap into their skills and experiences.
 On the other side, veterans deserve roles in which they can be appropriately challenged and compensated — underemployed veterans aren’t bringing home the paycheck they would be entitled to if they were better matched for the responsibilities and challenges they’re ready to tackle.
 Underemployment, according to the LinkedIn report, also diminishes their professional and personal development.

 Your company’s call to duty?
-Actively recruit veteran candidates and not only offer the right candidates jobs, offer them the right jobs.
+Actively recruit veteran candidates and then, not only offer the right candidates jobs, offer them the right jobs.

 To receive blog posts like this one straight in your inbox, subscribe to the blog newsletter.